noi-techpark/odh-docs/source/intro.rst

 data from various domains, which are fed to the |odh| Big Data infrastructure and made available through endpoints to (third-party) applications, web sites, and vocal assistants.
-A more technical and in-depth overview can be found in next section, :ref:`architecture-odh`.
+A more technical and in-depth overview can be found in Section :ref:`architecture-odh`.

 All the data within the |odh| will be easily accessible, preferring open interfaces and APIs which are built on existing standards like